Downloading a Form to Your Computer

 - referring an applicant for Primary Home Care (PHC), Community Attendant Services (CAS) or Day Activity and Health Services (DAHS);

-- authorizing or reauthorizing CCAD services;
+- authorizing or reauthorizing CCSE services;

-- authorizing changes to CCAD services;
+- authorizing changes to CCSE services;

 - authorizing Consumer Directed Services (CDS); and

-- terminating CCAD services.
+- terminating CCSE services.

-For initial PHC cases, the case manager generates Form 2101 using the SAS Authorization Wizard to complete a "Referral" by setting the service authorization status to "Pending" and sends the form to the provider to begin pre-initiation activities.
+For initial PHC cases, the case manager generates Form 2101 using the SASO Authorization Wizard to complete a "Referral" by setting the service authorization status to "Pending" and sends the form to the provider to begin pre-initiation activities.
 After the practitioner's statement is received and all eligibility requirements are met, the case manager generates another Form 2101, changing the authorization status to "Authorize."

 Initial CAS and DAHS

-For initial CAS and initial DAHS referrals, the case manager generates Form 2101 using the SAS Authorization Wizards to complete a "Referral" by setting the service authorization status to "Pending" and sends the form to the provider/facility to begin the approval process.
+For initial CAS and initial DAHS referrals, the case manager generates Form 2101 using the SASO Authorization Wizards to complete a "Referral" by setting the service authorization status to "Pending" and sends the form to the provider/facility to begin the approval process.
 For these cases, eligibility is pending until the HHSC regional nurse gives final approval.
 The HHSC regional nurse: